New Resource

 • Compression and artifact cleanup — reduces blocky compression and chroma noise on highly compressed clips

-• Manual fine-tuning — denoise / detail / sharpening sliders for precise control
+• Manual fine-tuning — denoise / detail / sharpening sliders for precise control (on the standard Nyx model)

-Reference: Topaz Labs documentation — names and behavior change between releases, so always check the in-app description for your build.
+Reference: Topaz Labs documentation — model names and behavior change between releases, so always check the in-app description for your build.

 When to Use Nyx vs Other Topaz Models